Aperiodic points for outer billiards: Introduction

 \subsection{Methods}

-Even though the dual billiard map itself is an example of a piecewise rotation, studying it is complicated by the fact that the domain of this piecewise rotation is unbounded.
-A remedy to this complication has been known for a long time: the first return maps of $f_\Pi$ to bounded pieces are bounded piecewise rotations, and some of these first return maps are easy to describe.
-We consider a specific first return map $f_2$.
-Next, we rely on a general property of piecewise rotations with bounded domains, which is based on the Baire category theorem: if such map is not periodic, then it automatically has aperiodic points.
-Thus, the main issue is to rule out full periodicity.
+Even though the outer billiard map itself is an example of a piecewise rotation, the domain of this piecewise rotation is unbounded, which makes things more complicated.
+A remedy to this complication has been known for a long time: there are bounded regions invariant under $f_\Pi$; the restrictions of $f_\Pi$ to these regions are bounded piecewise rotations, some of which are easy to describe.
+Dynamics of $f_\Pi$ on a bounded invariant polygon can be easily reduced to that of a \emph{polygon exchange transformation}, i.e., an invertible piecewise isometry acting by parallel translations on all components of its domain.
+Next, the main issue when looking for aperiodic points of a polygon exchange transformation of a bounded polygon is to rule out full periodicity of the map on the complement of finitely many lines.

-For this problem --- and here comes the principal novelty of this paper --- we employ scissors congruence invariants.
-Such invariants, in principle, can lead to very general necessary conditions of periodicity (in the form of vanishing of these invariants).
-A sample condition of this type, no doubts less general than it could be, is given by Theorem \ref{t:nec-per}.
-It deals with one-dimensional invariant (due to Sah--Arnoux--Fathi and known as the SAF-invariant) of an interval exchange transformation associated with a piecewise rotation.
-We have chosen this invariant because it is easy to compute for the specific map $f_2$.
-Formulating criteria of (a)periodicity in terms of more general, multidimensional, scissor congruence invariants is currently a work in progress of the authors.

-The methods of this paper are rather general and, in principle, applicable to wide classes of piecewise rotations.
-We illustrate this point by proving existence of aperiodic points for another infinite sequence of maps described in Section \ref{ss:alln}.
-For such maps, the methods used in the proof of Theorem \ref{t:main} extend immediately, without necessity of major modification.
-The reason is simple: the given family has very similar dynamics to that of dual billiards outside regular polygons.
-The former may even appear as certain first return maps of the latter, but, at the moment, we do not have precise statements to this effect except in some special cases.
+For this problem --- and here comes the principal novelty of this paper --- we employ \emph{scissors congruence invariants}.
+Two polygons are \emph{scissors congruent} if one can cut one polygon into finitely many polygonal pieces and assemble the other polygon from these pieces.
+If $\Gs$ is a subgroup of $\mathrm{Isom}(\R^2)$, the full isometry group of $\R^2$, whose elements are the only ones allowed to act on the pieces, then we speak of $\Gs$-scissors congruence.
+A case of special importance for us is $\Gs=\Ts$: the group of all translations.
+By ($\Gs$-)\emph{scissors congruence invariants}, we mean functions on polygons that take the same values on $\Gs$-scissors congruent polygons.
+Dynamical versions of $\Ts$-scissors congruence invariants are conjugacy invariants of polygon exchange transformations.\footnote{Polygon exchange transformations are themselves scissors congruences, and dynamic invariants are, in a sense, scissors congruence invariants of these scissors congruences.}